Working from home for a foreign employer

 Because you do not work for a Finnish employer, there is no withholding of Finnish tax from your wages although you are present in Finland.
 This means that you must pay Finnish tax in the form of regular prepayments.

-Contact the tax authorities of your employer’s country.
-You must agree with them that you no longer need to pay any withholding tax to that country because you have begun working in Finland.
-If withholding has been carried out in the other country on the part of your wages received for working in Finland, contact the authorities and ask for refund.
+Because you only work in Finland, you do not need to pay tax on your wages in your foreign employer’s country of domicile in accordance with the tax treaty.
+Identify your taxation in the other country with your foreign employer and the local tax authority.
+If withholding has been carried out in the other country on the part of your wages received for working in Finland, contact the authorities and ask for a refund.

 You do part of your work using a remote connection in Finland

-If you live in Finland permanently and in addition to travelling to your employer’s country to work, you also work from home, the wages you earn are subject to tax in the other country only insofar as the wage is paid for your work in that country.
+In general, if you reside in Finland but stay in a foreign country and work for an employer there, you must pay tax on your wages in the foreign country where you work and stay.
+However, if in addition to travelling to your employer’s country to work, you also work from home, the wages you earn are subject to tax in the other country only insofar as the wage is paid for your work in that country.
 It may be necessary to count the days worked in each of the two countries in order to divide your income in two parts as appropriate.

 Because you live in Finland on a permanent basis, you pay Finnish tax to Finland on your entire wages.
 The country that relieves any double taxation is Finland.
 This is done by taking account of the tax you have paid to the other country on the part of your wages that you have earned there.